Otann/shadow-cljs-fullstack/README.md

 # shadow-clj-fullstack

-Example of full-stack Clojure/Script project
+Example of full-stack Clojure/Script project which uses shadow-cljs for clojure-script compilation.

+It allows using any arbitrary NPM dependencies, like `"@blueprintjs/core"` which is close to impossible with `lein-cljsbuild`.

 ## Stack